jeremyjh/dialyxir/README.md

 To use Dialyzer in CI, you must be aware of several things:

-1. Building the PLT file may take a while if a project has many dependencies
+1. Building the project-level PLT file may take a while if a project has many dependencies.
-2. The PLT should be cached using the CI caching system
+2. The project-level PLT should be cached using the CI caching system.
+  1. Optional: The core Erlang/Elixir PLT could also be cached in CI.
-3. The PLT will need to be rebuilt whenever adding a new Erlang or Elixir version to your build matrix
+3. The PLT will need to be rebuilt whenever adding a new Erlang or Elixir version to your build.

 ```elixir
 # mix.exs